viviRbi/vyNote/readme.md

 ## What is the difference between the Comparable and Comparator interfaces?
 - Java provide 2 interfaces to sort objects using data members of the class: Camparable and Comparator
-- Comparable implemented by a class.
-It had a compareTo(Obj obj2) method.
+- It had a compareTo(Obj obj2) method.
 Used when there is only 1 way to sort the object
 - Comparator doesn't afftect the original class.
 It is compare() method.
 Used when you want to sort the objects in multiple ways
 ```java
 class Sortbyroll implements Comparator<Student> {